LEARN MORE ABOUT

 Methane intensity target

-OGCI member companies have achieved their collective 2025 upstream methane intensity target, introduced in 2018.
+OGCI member companies achieved their collective 2025 upstream methane intensity target of well below 0.2% in 2021 – four years early.

 With a 2025 target intensity of well below 0.20%, member companies launched a new Aiming for Zero Methane Emissions initiative in 2022, striving to reach near zero methane emissions from their operated assets by 2030, while sharing what they are learning about detection, measurement and reduction across the industry.